 Bank Secrecy Act

-The law that applies to big bank transactions is called the Currency and Foreign Transactions Reporting Act of 1970, although it's commonly known by a more ominous name, the Bank Secrecy Act.
-The law requires that a bank report any cash transaction of $10,000 or more be reported to the Internal Revenue Service.
+The Currency and Foreign Transaction Reporting Act of 1970 established rules for large bank and business transactions.
+Most people refer to this law by its more ominous name, the Bank Secrecy Act.
+The law requires that a bank report any cash transaction of $10,000 or more to the Internal Revenue Service.

-The law also requires banks to report any cash transactions that look as if they might be designed to get around the $10,000 rule.
-All transactions that add up to a total of at least $10,000 in one day will get reported as if they are a single transaction.
+The law also requires banks to report any cash transactions that seem intended to get around the $10,000 rule.
+All transactions that add up to at least $10,000 in one day will get reported as if they are a single transaction.
 The law also requires the bank to report multiple transactions that seem related.

 If you're consistently depositing, say $9,900, the bank may report that as a so-called "structured" transaction -- actions intended to avoid triggering a Currency Transaction Report.
 Really, a bank can report any transaction it thinks is fishy.

 Exemptions to Consider

 Plenty of people have legitimate reasons for depositing large sums of cash, and banks can get exemptions for their business customers who regularly do so.
 A big movie theater, for example, could easily pull in more than $10,000 in cash in a night.
 Rather than having to fill out a transaction report every day, the bank can obtain an exemption for the theater.
 The bank must file an exemption after the first large deposit.
 Some businesses can't get exemptions, though, including law firms, accountants, pawnbrokers, trade unions and others who, for whatever reason, the IRS wants to keep a close eye on.